Overview

 - Tape bound notebook

 Lit. search template - You'll need to keep track of your literature search efforts.
-There is a template here that you can adapt to keep track and provide synopses of your literature search.
+There is a template here (or on the lab drop box under the Lab Documents folder) that you can adapt to keep track and provide synopses of your literature search.
 You don’t have to use this specific template; you can make your own format if you like (e.g. google sheet) as long as it contains the same information.
 Keep your literature search synopsis, and all of the results of your literature search (PDFs of papers), in your personal folder (already created) within the "literature review" folder in the lab google folder.

 Lab community contribution - Everybody in the lab has helps out with a community contribution.
 For example, someone takes care of the server… another takes care of the 5 axis mill, etc… Contact Prof. Culpepper to ask about what you can do to help the lab and others have a productive experience.